mvysny/vaadin-on-kotlin/README.md

 ## Modules

-Vaadin-on-Kotlin consists of several modules which offer you with handy functionality.
-You include the modules into your project simply as a Gradle dependencies on simple jar artifacts, there is no magic.
+Vaadin-on-Kotlin consists of several modules which provides you with handy functionality.
+To include the modules into your project, you simply add appropriate Gradle jar dependencies to your `build.gradle`.

 Every module contains a description of what exactly the module does, when you should use it and when it might be better to use something else.